SillyTavern/SillyTavern/public/notes/update.md

 # How to Update SillyTavern

+(This guide assumes you have already installed SillyTavern once and know how to run it on your OS.)
 (This file is also present in plain text form inside SillyTavern's base install folder)

 ----